inspur-iop/salt-formula-neutron/README.rst

             security_group:
               ...

+..
 TODO: implement updating existing security rules (now it adds new rule if trying to update existing one)

-Floating IP addresses
+Floating IP addresses:

 .. code-block:: yaml